 This is a sweeping generalization about car insurance costs in the Philippines.
 Although insurance premiums for certain vehicle types and models (i.e., luxury cars, sports cars, etc.) are higher, not all cars are expensive to insure.

-You'd be surprised to learn that many cars in the Philippines can be insured for as low as PHP 7,000 to PHP 12,000 per year (equivalent to just PHP 1,000 or less per month).
+You'd be surprised to learn that many cars in the Philippines can be insured for as low as ₱11,000 to ₱12,000 per year (equivalent to just ₱1,000 or less per month).
 This is especially true for most hatchbacks and sedans from manufacturers like Suzuki, Honda, Mitsubishi, and Toyota.

-Aside from choosing a car that's cheap to insure, there are many other ways to reduce your car insurance premium.
+Aside from choosing a car that's cheap to insure, there are many other ways to reduce your premium.
 Picking your coverage carefully is one of them.
-You should pay only for add-ons you really need considering your driving habits and risk exposure.
+You should pay only for car insurance inclusions and add-ons you really need considering your driving habits and risk exposure.

 If you still think of car insurance as an unnecessary expense, consider this fact: it's cheaper to pay yearly to get your car insured than to pay out of pocket for car repairs and medical bills after an accident.

-Absurd as it may sound, people are actually searching for answers online about car insurance myths like red cars being more expensive to insure.
+Absurd as it may sound, people are actually searching for answers online about car insurance myths like, "Do red cars cost more to insure?"

-But guess what—car insurance companies don't base rates on whether a car is red, pink, or neon green.
-On car insurance application forms (and even request forms for quotes), insurers only ask for the vehicle's year, make, and model, age, body type, and other pertinent information.
+But guess what—car insurance companies don't base rates on whether a car is red, black, or even pink.
+On insurance application forms (and even request forms for quotes), insurers ask only for the vehicle's year, make, model, age, body type, and other pertinent information.
 Color is not one of them.

-Of course, the annual premium is a crucial factor when deciding the right car insurance for you—after all, it's impractical to buy a policy you can't afford.
+Of course, the annual premium is a crucial factor when deciding on the right car insurance—after all, it's impractical to buy a policy you can't afford.
 But the cost shouldn't be the only consideration.

 What's the use of a cheap car insurance policy if it doesn't provide enough coverage?
 You could only end up losing more money when you meet an accident.